1. How do I talk to a recruiter about my qualifications?

 17. How can I find out about new job openings available through QTI?

 The best opportunity to find out about new job openings through QTI is to regularly visit QTI’s “Search for a Job” page where new positions are posted daily.
-Additionally, you can sign-up for QTI job alerts.
-Job Alerts allow you to receive email or text notifications of new job openings that match your job preferences.
-To learn more about job alerts and to sign-up, visit the Job Alerts page on QTI’s website.
+Additionally, you can join QTI's Talent Network.
+By joining, you will receive alerts with

 18. What about my confidentiality?